Wrawby: Wrawby post mill

 Wrawby post mill stands on a small hill and can be seen on the approach to Brigg from the A18.
 The earliest record of a mill in Wrawby is 1585; in the 19th century there are known to have been two.
 The remaining one was restored to working condition in the 1960s.
 The mill, high on the Lincolnshire Wolds, is the last surviving post mill in Lincolnshire and indeed in the north of England.
 It was built around 1760 on the site of an earlier mill, and part of the Elwes estate until 1910, when it was sold.
 It continued in operation until 1940, when the loss of a sail brought it to a standstill.
 By 1961 the mill was ready to collapse, but it was saved by a locally formed preservation society.
 The restored mill reopened in 1965, when it ground its first bag of corn in 25 years.
 The mill has since been refurbished, the first new sail being added on 1 June 2007 and a second subsequently.
 There is an intention to replace all four sails.

 Community

-The village has a church, a primary school, a repair garage, a block of warden-assisted flats for over 50s, a care home for the elderly, and a village hall that opened in the late 1990s to accommodate functions and community activities.
+The village has a church, a primary school, a repair garage, warden-assisted flats for over 50s, a care home for the elderly, and a village hall that opened in the late 1990s to accommodate functions and community activities.
 The post office, petrol station shop, and fish and chip shop have closed.
 The one remaining retailer is a farm shop on the main road set up in 1967 to sell local produce.

 In recent years some community buildings have been sold for conversion into housing, such as the chapel and the parish rooms.
 Some farmland has also been sold for housing developments.
 One such development is Applefields Road.

 The village has a junior football team called the Wrawby Rovers.
 There is a monthly news pamphlet of community activities, Wrawby News, distributed to residents free of charge.